 DTC material service providers are subject to a comprehensive third-party review and vetting process.
 DTC assesses its material service provider risks periodically, throughout the lifecycle of a third-party service provider relationship.
 This includes protocols for identifying, assessing, reporting, and mitigating third-party risk and potential exposures.
 Mitigants may take the form of contractual protections, or additional or backup providers, where deemed appropriate and feasible.
 For example, DTC utilizes price feeds from multiple third parties as an additional risk mitigant, and further employs price review and data scrubbing procedures to minimize the risk of using inaccurate prices.
+In addition, in compliance with SEC Rule 17ad-25(i), DTC has established policies and procedures to manage risks from relationships with service providers for core services (CSPs).
 DTC's third-party risk management processes are also discussed under Principle 17 (Operational risk) below.